jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Git repo success message dialog](/tutorials/jazzeditor/images/bm-git-repo-success-msg.png)

-To see the status of the deployed app, go to the Bluemix dashboard and click **CODE**.
+To see the status of the deployed app, go to the Bluemix application dashboard and click **CODE**.

 ![CODE button](/tutorials/jazzeditor/images/bm-code-button.png)